Early childhood plays a critical role in later school success.

 Scaling the use of AI-powered translation to strengthen teachers’ connections to non-English speaking families.

 Develop and scale sustainable parent support programs that improve healthy birth outcomes and increase family readiness to support child development and early school success.

 Improve Early Learning Environments

-Improve the quality of early learning environments by increasing the availability of high-quality instructional materials and aligned professional development for early childhood providers, teacher-family communication methods, and business and licensing supports.
+Improve the quality of early learning environments by increasing the availability of high-quality instructional materials and aligned professional development, family engagement solutions, and push-in supports that increase adult to child ratios.